cthoyt/cthoyt.github.io/_posts/2021/2021-10-07-biopragmatics-glossary.md

 example, the [REBASE](https://bioregistry.io/rebase) entry for [Asp14HI](https://bioregistry.io/rebase:101) has the URI
 <http://rebase.neb.com/rebase/enz/101.html>.
 Note the pesky `.html` at the end,
-which if removed, causes an HTTP 404 error due to the implementation of the REBASE website.
+which, if removed, causes an HTTP 404 error due to the implementation of the REBASE website.

 While this creates a big problem for parsing URIs into CURIEs, it's still